Animeshz/hop.el/README.md

 ```
 Emacs Motion on Speed!
-Move anywhere in your buffer with 1 or 2 characters.
+Move anywhere in your buffer with 1 or 2 keypress.
 ```

 ## Why?